-- Make appropriate checks and engage with external agencies to make sure that their approach to teaching about RSE is balanced, and it and the resources they intend to use:

-- Are age-appropriate

-- Are in line with pupils' developmental stage

-- Comply with:

-- This policy

-- The Teachers' Standards

-- The Equality Act 2010

-- The Human Rights Act 1998

-- The Education Act 1996

-- Only work with external agencies where we have full confidence in the agency, its approach and the resources it uses

-- Make sure that any speakers and resources meet the intended outcome of the relevant part of the curriculum

-- Review any case study materials and look for feedback from other people the agency has worked with
+- Only work with external agencies where we have full confidence in the agency, its approach and the resources it uses. - Make sure that any speakers and resources meet the intended outcome of the relevant part of the curriculum. - Review any case study materials and look for feedback from other people the agency has worked with

-- Be clear on:

-- What they're going to say

-- Their position on the issues to be discussed - Ask to see in advance any materials that the agency may use - Know the named individuals who will be there, and follow our usual safeguarding procedures for these people - Conduct a basic online search and address anything that may be of concern to us, or to parents and carers - Check the agency's protocol for taking pictures or using any personal data they might get from a session - Remind teachers that they can say "no" or, in extreme cases, stop a session - Make sure that the teacher is in the room during any sessions with external speakers - Share all external materials with parents and carers - We won't, under any circumstances: - Work with external agencies that take or promote extreme political positions - Use materials produced by such agencies, even if the material itself is not extreme
+- Be clear on what they're going to say - Know their position on the issues to be discussed - Ask to see in advance any materials that the agency may use - Know the named individuals who will be there, and follow our usual safeguarding procedures for these people - Conduct a basic online search and address anything that may be of concern to us, or to parents and carers - Check the agency's protocol for taking pictures or using any personal data they might get from a session - Remind teachers that they can say "no" or, in extreme cases, stop a session - Make sure that the teacher is in the room during any sessions with external speakers - Share all external materials with parents and carers

+We won't, under any circumstances:

+- Work with external agencies that take or promote extreme political positions - Use materials produced by such agencies, even if the material itself is not extreme